gvwilson/sdxpy/src/pack/index.md

 </div>

-Imagine that each package we need is an axis on a multi-dimensional grid ([%f pack-allowable %]).
-Each point on the grid is a possible combination of package versions.
+Imagine that each package we need is an axis on a multi-dimensional grid ([%f pack-allowable %]), so Each point on the grid is a possible combination of package versions.
 We can exclude regions of this grid using the constraints on the package versions;
-whatever points are left when we're done represent legal combinations.
+the points that are left represent legal combinations.

 [% figure
    slug="pack-allowable"